 Fighting the silver king

 There is a proper technique in fighting the silver king that will cut the fight times down tremendously and help your chances of landing the fish.
 It takes some time to really nail this down but I will give you some pointers to help you out as we go along.
 When a fish is hooked you want to reel in every other bait as quickly as you can if he is a large fish.
 If it is a smaller fish that we do not have to chance, we usually leave one other bait out to try and possibly hook another.
 They do often roam and bite in packs.
 If we are anchored we unhitch our anchor buoy from the boat and throw it in the water and give chase as quickly as possible on a big fish.
 First off we use specifically designed rods for tarpon fishing.
 These rods have light action tips with a stiff backbone which helps in hooking tarpon as well as keeping them on when they jump, plus giving you enough backbone to put ample pressure on them.
 Basically we don’t fish the drags locked down very tight at first because you are not going to stop a tarpon with drag alone.
 We fish them medium/medium light, just enough to get a good hookset, and then let the fish do his thing.
 This is often a mistake of many anglers – they think when a fish is running hard and taking line you should hammer the drag down very tight to stop him.
 Wrong!
 Unless you are about to get spooled you want to leave the drag medium to light when a fish is screaming out line and running hard.
-Otherwise you are just going to either break him off, or have him through the hook when he starts jumping and going crazy.
-In the beginning we usually chase after them and your just going to be reeling up any slack line as we try to close distance on him.
+Otherwise you are just going to either break him off, or have him throw the hook when he starts jumping and going crazy.
+In the beginning we usually chase after them and you are just going to be reeling up any slack line as we try to close distance on him.
 He will often be running hard and going nuts jumping at this time, so be ready to bow when necessary.
 Once he settles down usually after this first 5-10 minutes, we tighten the drag down a little bit.
 Most of the fight the fish is going to be within 30 feet of the boat.
-Basically your going to be pumping the rod up, and then reeling as you drop the rod tip back down towards them.
+Basically you are going to be pumping the rod up, and then reeling as you drop the rod tip back down towards them.
 They will swim along seemingly forever with strong kicks of their tail.
 One important tactic is to use the rod to fight the fish.
 When the fish is swimming to the right, you pull back down and to the left.
 When he swims left, you pull back down and to the right.
-Don’t just stand their and pull straight up the whole time.
+Don’t just stand there and pull straight up the whole time.
 This way you’re pulling AGAINST the fish and making it harder for him to swim and breathe.
-If you can’t tell which way the fish is going, just switch up the direction your pulling from every 20 seconds or so.
+If you can’t tell which way the fish is going, just switch up the direction you are pulling from every 20 seconds or so.
 You will feel the pressure in the rod and line increase when you are pulling the right direction against the fish.
 When you do this be ready for the fish to surge and possibly jump, as they feel this extra pressure and often panic.
-Now you can tighten the drag down more if it is getting to be a very long time, however if the fish surges or jumps there is greater chance at losing him with tighter drag especially if they jump and your not quick to bow.
+Now you can tighten the drag down more if it is getting to be a very long time, however if the fish surges or jumps there is greater chance at losing him with tighter drag especially if they jump and you are not quick to bow.
 Often the best thing to do is to manually add drag to them with the palm of your hand on the spool (spinning rod) or thumb on the spool (conventional tackle).
 This way when the fish feels the added pressure you can quickly let off if he kicks hard, runs, jumps, goes crazy, etc….
 Be VERY CAREFUL doing this, if the fish kicks hard and runs or bucks at all, just let off and let him go.
 If you keep lots of pressure on the fish and he runs you will break him off OR break the rod.
-Again I only recommend doing this at the END of a battle once we’ve gotten the leader and your satisfied with having caught the fish to this point.
+Again I only recommend doing this at the END of a battle once we’ve gotten the leader and you are satisfied with having caught the fish to this point.
 Usually once we get the main leader on the fish and he is technically caught, we will then increase the drag and I will start pulling on the wind-on leader to try and subdue the fish in an attempt to get good boat side photographs.
 If we have already gotten good pictures of a previous fish, we usually just cut them off once we get close enough to the main leader to do so, this way we do not unnecessarily stress or harm the fish.

 A few other things to remember, if the fish goes under the boat, always stick the rod tip (not reel!) down in the water, and try to avoid having the line rub on the boat as much as possible.
 If the fish is very green and pulling hard, it may also be a good idea to back off on the drag some.
 Usually (not always) you have to go UP AROUND THE BOW to get to the other side and continue fighting the fish, as going around the transom is often difficult with the motor sticking out.
 HOWEVER do remember off the bow, often the trolling motor is down in the water, so you must wait until I lift that up out of the way to go around to the other side.